-Find your next favorite podcast
+5 ways to find your next favorite podcast

 Ask Spotify for help

-Spotify is getting serious about podcasting, and that extends to recommendations, too.
-Next time you open up the Spotify app on your laptop or your phone, look on your home screen for the Daily Podcasts playlist that the streaming service has created for you.
+Spotify is serious about podcasting, and that extends to recommendations, too.
+Next time you open up the Spotify app on your laptop or phone, look on your home screen for the Daily Podcasts playlist that the streaming service has created for you.

-The Browse section on the left is the perfect place to start—you’ll see some noteworthy podcasts recommended by Apple staff, and then scroll down to find even more podcasts organized by categories such as daily news, sports, comedy, and more.
+The Browse section on the left is the perfect place to start—you’ll see some noteworthy podcasts recommended by Apple staff, and then scroll down to find even more podcasts organized by categories such as news, sports, comedy, and more.
 You may not even realize what sort of podcast you’re looking for until a particular category name catches your eye.

-Ask your podcast app to choose
+Let your podcast app choose

 To start listening to a podcast, just tap on it and choose an episode to download.
 As with most podcast apps, sign up to get future episodes automatically by tapping Subscribe.